brainhack-school2022/brotherwood_project/README.md

 - Python Packages: `matplotlib`, `seaborn`, `scikit-learn`, `nilearn`

 ### Data
 The dataset used in this study comes from the UCLA Consortium for Neuropsychiatric Phenomics LA5c Study (Poldrack *et al*., 2016).
-The dataset is comprised of fMRI data for 130 healthy individuals, and 142 individuals with neuropsychiatric disorders.
-Of these 148 individuals, 50 suffer from schizophrenia, 49 from bipolar disorder, and 43 from ADHD.
+The dataset is comprised of fMRI data for 122 healthy individuals, and 142 individuals with neuropsychiatric disorders.
+Of these 139 individuals, 50 are diagnosed with schizophrenia, 49 with bipolar disorder, and 40 with ADHD.
 The dataset contains fMRI data collected at rest and over a series of attentional tasks.
 The fMRI data is in nifti format and the dataset is provided in BIDS format.
 More information on this dataset can be found at https://openneuro.org/datasets/ds000030/versions/1.0.0.

 A summary of the dataset is as follows: